Frequently asked questions

 No, the $10,000 is a fixed remuneration that the participating creative practitioner(s) will receive when delivering a creative project in a school/kura.

-Will a teacher be present at all times during project sessions?
+Will a kaiako be present at all times during project sessions?

-Yes, there must be a teacher present at all times to support the creative(s) in delivering this project.
-The Creatives in Schools programme is also designed to support teachers learning new skills.
-Teachers are expected to work in the classroom with the creative(s) and not use them as a substitute teacher.
+Yes, there must be a kaiako present at all times to support the creative(s) in delivering this project.
+The Creatives in Schools programme is also designed to support kaiako learning new skills.
+Kaiako are expected to work in the classroom with the creative(s) and not use them as a substitute kaiako.
+Kura and schools are responsible for ensuring that Creatives working in their school know everyday procedures and expectations to follow within the kura or school.
 You and the creative(s) should discuss how you will work together and review this as the project progresses.

 Can I submit a joint application and find my creative afterwards?